 - An environmental itinerary has been created, with environmental interpretation points showing information about the project and the need for conservation of the space. - Environmental information material has been published, such as the Guide to the Birds of the Huelva Estuary.
-These materials have been disseminated in different languages and at different points and through different means.
-This Guide was made with the collaboration of Seo BirdLife. - An educational program associated with the restored port marshes in the Huelva estuary has been developed.
+These materials have been disseminated in different languages and at

+- An educational program associated with the restored port marshes in the Huelva estuary has been developed.
 It includes the implementation of 6 different modalities of environmental education.
 This program was carried out with the collaboration of Seo BirdLife.
 The objective was to disseminate the environmental values associated with the restored area using the avifaunal diversity as a teaching resource.
 The main groups were: school children, university students and other interest groups. - A communication and dissemination plan has been developed at a local, regional, national and international level, through the Web, RRSS, specialized magazines, the media, etc.

-2.3 IMPACT OF THE PROJECT AT THE INTERNATIONAL LEVEL
+2.6 IMPACT OF THE PROJECT AT THE INTERNATIONAL LEVEL